BrittonJordan/AvailabilityFinder/README.md

 - 8/3/2021  2 hrs
 	- Practice using Selenium
 - 8/5/2021
-	- Code foundation for project MVC.
+	- Code foundation for project MVC